workhorsy/comic_book_reader/README.md

 # Bugs:
 * Checking for App Cache updates does not work (firefox only)
 * Object URLS are silently corrupted after many pages are created (chrome only)
-* The glow around menus show up when resizing sometimes
 * Thumb nails are too small on a high dpi screen
 * If the first page is short, all the following pages get their bottom chopped off
 * cant touch scroll the page selector (chrome)